Warsnake90/EpicKnightsPikeandShot/README.md

 This is an indev mod for the GCL4 server.
 Message #Warsnake901 for info, if you want

-THIS IS NOT FINISHED AND WILL NOT BE FINISHED FOR A BIT OF TIME, DO NOT USE THIS AS OF NOW, IT WILL NOT WORK!
+THIS IS NOT FINISHED AND WILL NOT BE FINISHED FOR A BIT OF TIME, DO NOT USE THIS AS OF NOW, IT WILL NOT WORK AS INTENDED!

-will add late 1600s to early 1700s weapons and armours to epic knights, Forge 1.20.1,
+will add late 1600s to early 1700s weapons and armours to epic knights, Forge 1.20.1.
+Might also add hats and other decorative items

-recipes will be tailored to the gcl4 balance, dont give me requests or "can you port to x version" the answer is no.
+recipes and damage values will be tailored to the gcl4 balance, I may release a seperate non glc4 version after.

+please don't give me requests or "can you port to x version" the answer is no.